zacharski/ml-class/README.md

 2. **Do not share your code with other students**

-3. **Do not post your code or class materials to any publicaly-available website.**
+3. **Do not post your code or class materials to any publicly-available website.**

 4. **Explicitly cite any sources you use.**

 5. **Do not look at solutions from previous semesters.**

 6. **Be prepared to explain every single line of code you submit demonstrating your thought process behind it.**

 **Common Sense**